 I first got into music coding from the necessity of not having access to a physical piano, but I was soon hooked on the parallels between musical and programmatic structures.
 I have been giving talks about music theory and programming for many years now, converting different aspects of musical theory into Clojure.
 I am a Principal Consultant working for ThoughtWorks Spain here in Barcelona.
 My day job involves working with whatever technology stack best solves our clients’ problems, as well as helping them with software testing, agile approaches and product development.
+Preferred pronouns: he/him.

 Testing is one of the most fundamental aspects of being a software developer.
 There are several movements and communities based on different methodologies with regards to testing such as TDD, BDD or design by contract.
 However, in the FP community testing is often not a large topic and is often glossed over.
 While it’s true that testing in functional programming tends to be less important, there should still be more resources on how to create tests that add actual value.

 This talks aims to provide exactly that, with good examples on how to leverage property based testing, refinement types and the most difficult part: figuring out how to test code that interacts with the outside world.

 Luka Jacobowitz is a functional programmer from Germany passionate about finding great abstractions to engineering problems.
 I’m also a maintainer of several typelevel projects, including various Cats libraries as well as OutWatch.
 I care deeply about equality and seek to make learning of pure functional programming as easy as possible.
 Preferred pronouns: he/him.